What is Contract Common Law Doctrine? Understanding the Mirror Image Rule and Other Basics

 When it comes to forming contracts, does the term “common law doctrine” raise your heart rate up a notch?
 Don’t worry, we have you covered!

 As you create and negotiate contracts, one of the foundations to grasp is a basic understanding of common law rules.
-These laws better help define the fundamental premise of contract law, which is the process of an offer and acceptance in business transactions.
+These laws better help define the fundamental premise of contract law.
+This is the process of an offer and acceptance in business transactions.

 Common law doctrine is simply a set of certain, accepted, and adhered-to rules based on past legal cases.

-When you know, generally, how these rules work, you’ll gain more confidence in negotiating and managing your contracts, to move toward an agreement more quickly!
+When you know how these rules work, you’ll gain more confidence in negotiating and managing your contracts.
+More importantly, you will move toward an agreement more quickly!

 What is the Mirror Image Rule?